geneontology/go-site/metadata/rules/README.md

 GAF2.2 uses a wider set of relations (column 4).
 This rule processes older versions of GAF files to provide basic compatibility with the current GAF2.2 format.
 GAF versions 2.0 or 2.1 may already have qualifiers:
-* If an annotation has a `NOT` qualifier, it is kept as a pipe-separated value.
+* If an annotation has a `RO_0002326 "contributes_to"` or `RO_0002325 "colocalizes_with"` qualifier, these are kept.
-* If an annotation has a `contributes_to` or `colocalizes_with` qualifier, it is kept unchanged.
+* If both a `NOT` and another qualifier (`contributes_to` or `colocalizes_with`) are present, both are kept, pipe-separated.
-* If both a `NOT` and another qualifier are present, both are kept, pipe-separated. `NOT` qualifiers are also kept, pipe-separated, when other relations are added as described after.
+* If an annotation only has a `NOT` qualifier, it will added as a pipe-separated value, to the gene product to term (gp2term) relation assigned based on the following rule:
-For annotations with no qualifier, or only a `NOT` qualifier, a relation is computed based on the following rule:
+* For `GO:0005554 molecular function` and subclass descendants:
-* For `molecular function` If the annotation is to `molecular function` or a subclass descendant, then relation is changed to `RO:0002327 "enables"`.
+    * the relation is `RO:0002327 "enables"`.
-* For `biological process`:
+* For `GO:0008150 biological process`:
-    * If the annotation is to the root term `biological process` then the relation should be `RO:0002331 "involved_in"`
+    * If the annotation is to the root term `biological process`, then the relation is `RO:0002331 "involved_in"`.
-    * If the annotation is to is a subclass descendant of `biological process` then the relation should be `RO:0002264 "acts upstream or within"`
+    * If the annotation is to is a subclass descendant of `GO:0008150 biological process` then the relation is `RO:0002264 "acts upstream or within"`.
-* For `cellular component`
+* For `GO:0008372 cellular component`
-    * If the GO Term is a subclass descendant of `"GO:0032991 "protein-containing complex"` then the relation should be `"BFO:0000050 "part of"`
+    * If the annotation is to the root term `cellular_component`, then the relation is `RO:0002432 "is_active_in"`.
-    * If the annotation is to the root term `cellular_component` then the relation should be `RO:0002432 "is_active_in"`
+    * If the annotation is to `"GO:0032991 "protein-containing complex"` or a subclass descendant of, then the relation is `"BFO:0000050 "part of"`
-    * Otherwise the relation should be `RO:0001025 "located in"`
+    * Else, the relation is `RO:0001025 "located in"`.